bit-kitty/Coursera-IBM-Data-Science/index.md

 ## Data Description <a name="data"></a>
 ### *Objectives*
-* Gain better insight into Phoenix and the local neighborhoods of Maricopa County.
+* Gain better insight into Phoenix and the local neighborhoods of Maricopa county.
 * Compare/Contrast Phoenix's mix of popular venue preferences focusing on Maricopa county versus those of a more established city, NYC's Manhattan borough (county equivalent).
 * Based on similarities/differences to Manhattan, are there potential business opportunities for the Phoenix metro area neighborhoods.